What ReString String Is Best For You?

 ReString Zero

-Zero is our spin and pace specialist.
+Zero is our power and spin specialist.
 A shaped profile and a super‑slippery surface work together so the mains slide and snap back hard, adding rotation without you forcing it.

 What it feels like